Cover of The Old Man and the Sea

 GBM Assessment (Score: 7.5/10)

-Published after a period of critical disappointment for Hemingway, The Old Man and the Sea restored his reputation and reaffirmed his mastery of the stripped-down narrative style he had pioneered decades earlier.
+First appearing in a period of critical disappointment for Hemingway, The Old Man and the Sea restored his reputation and reaffirmed his mastery of the stripped-down narrative style he had pioneered decades earlier.
 The novella appeared at a moment when American literature was grappling with new complexities, yet Hemingway's elemental tale of human struggle against nature proved that simplicity could still achieve the highest literary power.

 Post-War America, 1951-1952